demos-europe/edt/packages/access-definitions/docs/how-to-implement-types.md

 is requested, which then contains all related comments.
 There is no case in which a list of comments, or a specific comment, should be able to be loaded "directly" without going through the `Article` instance.

-This restriction can be done by setting the return value of `CommentType::isDirectlyAccessible` to `false`.
+This restriction can be done by setting the return value of `CommentType::isDirectlyAccessible` to `false` and evaluating it where appropriate.
-It will be evaluated in the `GenericEntityFetcher`, preventing access to Types that can only be read when included/nested in other types.

 `isReferencable` works the other way around.
 Access to nested types is only allowed if it returns `true`.
 This method must be honored by all `WrapperFactoryInterface` implementations.
 As they are responsible